ThePinkPanther96/ThePinkPanther96/README.md

 # Hi there, I'm Gal 👋

-- 📘 My educational background includes studies in Networks, System Administration, and Security.
-Additionally, I am proficient in     programming languages such as Python, PowerShell, and Bash.
+- 📘 My professional background specializes in advanced networks within both on-premises and cloud-based environments, focusing on system administration, network security, and data recovery.
+Additionally, I am proficient in automation programming, source control, and developing solutions for IT architecture.
-- 💻 Currently, I hold the role of a System Integration Engineer at XACT Robotics.
+- 💻 Currently, I hold the role of a System Integration Engineer at a medical robotics startup company.
 - 👯 I am actively seeking opportunities to collaborate with fellow content creators.

 ---